vitabaks/pgbackrest_auto/README.md

 --norestore
         Do not restore a stanza but use an already existing cluster

+--config=/path/to/pgbackrest.conf
+        The path to the custom pgbackrest configuration file [ optional ]

+--custom-options=""
+        Costom options for pgBackRest [ optional ] This includes all the options that may also be configured in pgbackrest.conf
+        Example: "--option1=value --option2=value --option3=value"
+        See all available options: https://pgbackrest.org/configuration.html

 EXAMPLES:
 ( example stanza "app-db" , backup-host "localhost" )